Zeref95/Setup-laravel-on-ubuntu/README.md

 # Create user and make permission
 For give sudo permission to user
 ```
-usermod -g 0 -o niderman
+usermod -G root USER_NAME
+usermod -a -G sudo USER_NAME
+sudo nano /etc/sudoers
 ```
-May be also this
+add in this file
 ```
-usermod -G root niderman
+USER_NAME ALL=(ALL) ALL
 ```

 ## Pre-install